projectcalico/calico/security/adopt-zero-trust.md

 The above example lists the identities that need access to the post service by name.
 This style of whitelist works best when the developers responsible for a service have explicit knowledge of who needs access to their service.

-However, some development teams don’t explicitly know who needs access to their service, and don’t need to know.
+However, some development teams don't explicitly know who needs access to their service, and don't need to know.
 The service might be very generic and used by lots of different applications across the organization---for example: a logging service.
 Instead of listing the Service Accounts that get access to the service explicitly one-by-one, you can use a label selector that selects on Service Accounts.

 In the following example, we have changed the **serviceAccount** clause.
 Instead of a name, we use a label selector.
 The **selector: svc-post = access** label grants access to the post service.